rideau-info.com

 The Problems with the cost of the Rideau Canal

-A second problem stemmed from the Duke of Wellington who appears to have been one of the first to recommend that the project be done by contract, rather than being done directly by the Board of Ordnance.
+A second problem also stemmed from Major General Sir James Carmichael Smyth, who appears to have been one of the first to recommend that the project be done by contract, rather than being done directly by the Board of Ordnance.
 It was actually a good decision from a logistics point of view and it improved the efficiency, speed and cost of construction.
 However, it created a large problem with the annual grant system in use by Parliament.
 The contracts were “per job,” (i.e. building a dam or lock), you couldn’t easily turn on and off the contracts based on the availability of annual Parliamentary grants.

 A fourth problem was the eventual cost of land acquisition.
 Early estimates for the canal didn’t take into account the cost of land.
-The project was rushed ahead so fast that there wasn’t time to quietly (cheaply) acquire land needed for the canal.
-Plus the entire Rideau Route had already been land granted, so, except for crown and church reserves, it was all privately held.
-The Rideau Canal Act was passed allowing land to be expropriated with settlement to be made by arbitration after the canal was completed.
+The project was rushed ahead so fast that there wasn’t time to quietly (cheaply) acquire the land needed for the canal.
+Plus the entire Rideau Route had already been land granted, so except for Crown and church reserves, it was all privately held.
+The Rideau Canal Act was passed in 1827, allowing land to be expropriated, with settlement to be made by arbitration after the canal was completed.
 That simply made it easier to acquire land, it didn’t make it any cheaper.
 By’s slackwater design meant drowning many acres of private land, all of which had to be paid for.
-By created an innovative lease-back system to mitigate the cost of land acquisition, but, in the end, the cost of land acquisition still added greatly to the cost of the canal.
+Colonel By created an innovative lease-back system to mitigate the costs, but, in the end, the expense of land acquisition added greatly to the cost of the canal.

-A fifth problem were the technical realities of building a canal in this location in Canada in that time period.
+A fifth problem was the technical reality of building a canal at this location in Canada in that time period.
 Unlike an engineering project today, where everything can be figured out (and costed) to the last detail before the first ground is broken on a project, with the Rideau, they had to figure it out as they went along.
 Engineering the works had to be adapted to the conditions that they found.
 By’s reports are full of “deviations from the original plan” indicating that he found it “indispensably necessary” to make this or that change.
-The largest single cost example of this (noted below), was the change from overflow dams to non-overflow dams and the addition of waste water weirs.
-The realities of spring floods in the Rideau area made this change indispensably necessary, but this wasn’t known when the project was started.
-Clearly the members of Parliament had no idea of the conditions and technical challenges that By was facing to build a navigable waterway in this part of Canada.
+Examples of these include the increase in the size of the locks and the change from overflow dams to non-overflow dams which necessitated the addition of waste water weirs.
+The realities of spring floods in the Rideau area made this latter change indispensably necessary, but this wasn’t known when the project was started.
+Clearly the members of Parliament had no idea of the conditions and technical challenges that Colonel By was facing to build a navigable waterway in this part of Canada.

 Another significant problem was the perceived chain of command.
 Ordnance was a branch of the military services to the Crown (Army, Navy, Ordnance, Commissary).
 By, as a military officer, was tasked with the job of building a navigable military waterway between the Ottawa River and Kingston.
 He took orders from and reported to his superiors in Ordnance.
 The Ordnance Department dealt with Parliament for funding grants for various projects, such as the Rideau.
-By was ordered by Ordnance to push ahead with that project regardless of Parliamentary grants.
+Colonel By was ordered by Ordnance to push ahead with that project regardless of Parliamentary grants.
 That order was never rescinded.
-Somehow, in the end, By got blame for defying Parliament rather than, as should have been the case, By’s superiors in Ordnance.
+Somehow, in the end, Colonel By got blamed for defying Parliament rather than, as should have been the case, By’s superiors in Ordnance.

 The issue of lock size was still up in the air, so Ordnance created the Kempt Committee, under Lieutenant General Sir James Kempt, to look into By’s proposed larger lock size.
 They arrived at Kingston on June 15, 1828, where they were met by Colonel By.
-By this time, By was increasing his cost estimates to include military buildings and the cost of land acquisition, items not considered in the original estimates.
-By estimated that these would add an additional £60,000 to the costs.
+By this time, Colonel By was increasing his cost estimates to include military buildings and the cost of land acquisition, items not considered in the original estimates.
+Colonel By estimated that these would add an additional £60,000 to the costs.

-Estimate Sheet
+Cost Sheet

 Detailed Estimates